carrascomj/gowsh/README.md

 ## Running the test

-The script can be tested from an input file on 't/' directory.
+The script can be tested wit the following command:

-    gowsh.pl --gfile t/input_genes.faa --torg 'corynebacterium glutamicum' --modorg 'corynebacterium efficiens'
+    gowsh.pl --go 0048507 --modfile arabidopsis_thaliana.faa --tfile oryza_sativa.faa

-Otherwise, you can
+You can compare the output with the file "t/GOWSH_outputq1.tsv".

 The program will then parse the input file, download both genomes from NCBI and try to match homologues.
+It's important to note that GOWSH speaks in Spanish (translation of both the code and the messages is coming soon...).

 ## What I Learned

 This code was developed as a project for one subjects of my BSc in Biotechnology (UPM).
-To sum up, I learnt the following concepts:
+To sum up, I learned the following concepts:
 * Webscrapping biological information using Perl and [mygene API](http://mygene.info/v3/api#/).
 * Use of Entrez [E-utilities](https://www.ncbi.nlm.nih.gov/books/NBK25499/) programmatic access API from NCBI.
 * Use of [Ensembl REST](http://www.ensembl.org/index.html) API.
 * Run BLAST on local using [blast+](https://www.ncbi.nlm.nih.gov/pubmed/20003500?dopt=Citation).
 * Heuristic algorithms to account for homology.
-* How to buil a Perl package.
+* How to build a Perl package.
 * How to write a README.md.